 Learning a blogging platform outside the Wordpress domain has been on my mind for a while.
 I’ve been working with Wordpress sites as an author, editor or general maintenance man, for ten years now and I felt it was time to expand my horizons.
 I researched static site generators and settled on Hugo as a new platform to learn.
 Aside from learning a new technology, another reason for moving the blog to a static site generator is that my Wordpress sites just seem so slow these days, despite optimising and aggressively caching where I can.

-This post was originally titled Optimising this self-hosted WordPress site.
+This post was originally titled Optimising this self-hosted Wordpress site.
 However, optimising is too grand a word for what I’ve done.
 After nearly a year of neglect, I’ve cleaned up this site behind the scenes.
 There are no visible changes to the design but, hopefully, the content now loads faster.
-Below is a list of improvements to serve as my own memory aid so I can repeat the steps on other self-hosted installations.

 Updated 28 August 2014: John Mueller of Google Webmaster Tools announced that Google will stop showing authorship results in Google Search.